-However, there is one recycling myth we can clear up right now: you do not need to remove the caps from your plastic water bottle before recycling them.
+However, there is one recycling question we can answer right now: when recycling plastic water bottles, should you leave the cap on or off?
 While some people think removing the caps helps with sorting at the recycling facility, the opposite is in fact true.

+You do not need to remove the caps from your plastic water bottles before recycling them.
 If you feel like you’ve heard a different story, you’re probably right.
 The advice around this issue has changed in recent years.
 According to the Association of Plastic Recyclers, the reason consumers were previously asked to take the cap off is because the cap is made from a different kind of plastic than the bottle, meaning that the bottle and its cap could not be recycled together.

 One more change — we used to be encouraged to flatten the bottle before replacing the cap.
 This helps the bottle be identified during the sorting process, we were told.
 But the Association of Plastic Recyclers has other advice.
 “Flattening bottles can lead to improper sortation, and they may end up in the paper stream.
 Retaining a 3D form can help containers be successfully sorted.”